 Even the notoriety was similar.
 Peter wanted to sue Universal for reneging the contract.
 Ronald L. Nyswaner, the writer of Freeheld, criticized the film-makers for sterilizing the lesbianism to the extent that it was streamlined for a non-niche audience who wouldn’t care while the lesbian demographic would feel offended.
 The parallels would have been more acute if the make-up artist of The Elephant Man had worked on Mask, like how Ron went from screenwriting Philadelphia to Freeheld.

 Regardless, the outcomes are the same in the sense that I won’t let the It girl star in my fashion film like how “Rocky Dennis” (as he was known on the set) was no longer allowed to star in the biggest hit of 1985.
 It must have been perturbing that a wider theatrical release for Freeheld couldn’t be guaranteed in spite of four stars having already received G.G. and Oscar nominations.
 Mask had half the number of stars but more exposure.

 According to Alex Zane (a U.K. TV host) during a Sky Movies featurette, Freeheld was released too late for the 2016 Academy Awards ceremony.
 This is dubious considering that it was released on October 2 in comparison to Room (an Oscar winner) which had been released on October 16.
 The reality is that Oscar finalists have to gross a certain amount of millions.
 Carol (another lesbian drama) was a hit (grossing three times its cost) because a love story is not overbearing like a civil rights story.

 The failure of Freeheld was also due to the mainstream LGBT community paying more attention to trans-themed fare, whether it be TV serials like I Am Cait and Transparent or a film like The Danish Girl.
 Factoring in all of this alongside Orange is the New Black (another LGBT TV series), Freeheld would hardly have registered a blip on anyone’s gaydar (much less radar).
-Even Roland Emmerich’s Pride suffered a crueller fate.
+Even Roland Emmerich’s Stonewall suffered a crueller fate.